coppermilk/wiener_linien_esp32_monitor/README.md

    - Clone or download this repository to your local machine.

 3. **Library Installation**:
-   - Open the Arduino IDE and install the required libraries (TFT_eSPI, ArduinoJson, HttpClient, WiFi).
+   - Open the Arduino IDE and install the required libraries (TFT_eSPI, ArduinoJson, HttpClient, WiFiManager).

 4. **Device Connection**:
    - Connect your ESP32 device to your computer.